My name is Simona Rich, and I was born in Lithuania.

 I believe that the reason I was so attracted to the old arts of India was because I might have had incarnations in that country.

-My life is full of changes, twists and turns, so it’s very difficult to summarize it.
-But to put it short, I became a very successful personal development teacher, then ended up almost destroying my career because of my spiritual awakening.
+But to put it short, I became a successful personal development teacher, then ended up almost destroying my career because of my more drastic spiritual awakening that I wasn’t ready for, which opened me to other dimensions.
 Some readers, however, continued following me.

 With love,